-Growing stores to approximately 1,200 locations.
-We believe that over the long-term, we have the potential to grow our store base to approximately 1,200 Ulta stores in the United States.
-Our internal real estate model takes into account a number of variables, including demographic and sociographic data as well as population density relative to maximum drive times, economic and competitive factors.
+Grow stores and e-commerce to reach and serve more guests.
+We believe that over the long-term, we have the potential to grow our store base to more than 1,200 Ulta stores in the United States.
+We have a solid track record of executing an aggressive store growth program and a rigorous analytical approach to site selection that has translated into a high performing real estate portfolio.
 We plan to continue opening stores both in markets in which we currently operate and new markets.
+We expect to open approximately 100 new stores per year for the next several years.

-We opened 127 new stores during fiscal 2013, representing a 22% increase in square footage growth and a 25% increase in the number of new stores opened compared to 102 new stores in fiscal 2012.
-We also remodeled 7 stores and relocated 4 stores in fiscal 2013.
-Our fiscal 2013 new store program was comprised of approximately 70% new stores opened in existing shopping centers and 30% in new shopping centers.
-In fiscal 2013 approximately one third of new stores were in new markets and two thirds were filling in existing markets.
+We opened 100 new stores during fiscal 2014, representing a 14% increase in square footage growth compared to 127 new stores in fiscal 2013.
+We also remodeled 9 stores and relocated 2 stores in fiscal 2014.
+Our fiscal 2014 new store program was comprised of approximately 70% new stores opened in existing shopping centers and 30% in new shopping centers.
+In fiscal 2014, approximately one third of new stores were in new markets and two thirds were filling in existing markets.